Braunstetter/ControlPanelBundle/README.md

 > The `bs-button-default` is a [custom button class](src/Resources/assets/css/elements/buttons.css) this bundle provides.

+> The nice menu on the left side is provided by the [braunstetter/menu-bundle](https://github.com/Braunstetter/menu-bundle).

 ### BoxType

 Maybe you ask yourself where the nice sidebar box is coming from.
 And probably you recognized the `TestBoxType` inside the `buildSidebarForm` method.